iarai/science4cast/README.md

 ## 5. <a name="submit">Submissions</a>
 Participants can upload their predictions on the test dataset (*CompetitionSet2017_3.pkl*) to the leaderboard of the competitions until the submission deadline at the [IARAI website](https://www.iarai.ac.at/science4cast/).

-Besides the submissions to the leaderboard (find it at the[ IARAI website](https://www.iarai.ac.at/science4cast/)), submission of working code, learned parameters, and a short scientific paper (4-6 pages) with a sufficiently detailed description of the approach used is required to be awarded a prize.
+Besides the submissions to the leaderboard (find it at the[ IARAI website](https://www.iarai.ac.at/science4cast/)), submission of working code, learned parameters, and a short scientific paper (4-6 pages) to be published in the IEEE BigData workshop with a sufficiently detailed description of the approach used is required to be awarded a prize.
 The scientific quality of the submitted paper will be verified by the competition committee.

 After the competition, we plan to write a perspective/summary paper and invite all participants to contribute.